bobtfish/bobtfish.github.io/source/_posts/2015-03-29-terraform-from-the-ground-up.markdown

 ## Conclusion

-Whilst a bunch of stuff in the current demo is more simplistic than a real infrastructure, it shows that terraform can be used to bootstrap entire VPCs with non-trivial configurations.
+Whilst a bunch of stuff in the current demo is more simplistic than a real infrastructure, it shows that Terraform can be used to bootstrap entire VPCs with non-trivial configurations.

 I haven't (yet) installed anything 'real' other than a docker container and some iptables rules as cloud-init is a terrible